openhab/openhab-addons/bundles/org.openhab.binding.nanoleaf/README.md

     }
 end

-// This a complex rule controlling an item (e.g. a lamp) by swiping the nanoleaf but only if the swipe action has been triggered to become active.
+// This is a complex rule controlling an item (e.g. a lamp) by swiping the nanoleaf but only if the swipe action has been triggered to become active.

 var brightnessMode = null
 var oldEffect = null